 From time to time, we acquire and invest in companies throughout the world, including franchises.
 The total cash consideration paid for acquisitions excluding Manpower Switzerland and Experis AG, net of cash acquired, for the years ended December 31, 2019, 2018 and 2017 was \$47.7, \$51.8 and \$45.7, respectively.
 The 2019 balance includes consideration payments for franchises in the United States and contingent consideration payments related to previous acquisitions, of which \$13.0 had been recognized as a liability at the acquisition date.
-The 2018 balance includes initial acquisition payments of \$9.1 and contingent consideration payments of \$42.7, of which \$18.6 had been recognized as a liability at the acquisition payments of \$32.7 and contingent consideration related to previous acquisitions of 7S Group GmbH ("7S") in Germany.
+The 2018 balance includes initial acquisition payments of \$9.1 and contingent consideration payments of \$42.7, of which \$18.6 had been recognized as a liability at the acquisitions of \$13.0, of which \$10.3 was related to our 2015 acquisition of 7S Group GmbH ("7S") in Germany.